ronospace/Flow-Ai/README.md

 ## 📄 License

-This project is proprietary software.
-All rights reserved.
+This project is proprietary software developed and maintained by **ZyraFlow Inc.™**

+© 2025 ZyraFlow Inc.™ All rights reserved.

 ## 📧 Contact